mazalkov/HackerRank_Solutions/README.md

 # HackerRank_Solutions
 My solutions to HackerRank problems.

-I have no formal Computer Science education past high school so these are very inefficient.
+I have no formal Computer Science education past high school so these may be very inefficient.